 Paul Klee, an abstract painter of the early 1900s said, “Art does not represent the visual world, it makes things visible.”
 Because of this transformative nature of painting, the viewer must give time for the artwork to unveil itself.

 It’s essential to relax the mind and soak in this life in order to truly embrace whatever has moved through the artist.
-Therefore one must practice the skill of viewing art, like they would practice meditation (Vipassana, Zen or Yoga).
-This yields a lens, and a mood, to perceive its totality.
+Therefore one must practice the skill of viewing art like they would practice meditation (Vipassana, Zen or Yoga).
+This yields the necessary lens and a mood to perceive its totality.